Five Tips Every Beginning Actor Needs to Know

 At some point in your career, if you don't already live there, you'll probably venture to a larger market in a key city like New York, Los Angeles, or Atlanta.
-It is very expensive to live in these areas and almost impossible if you don't already have money saved unless you grew up there and have family there.
-You can look forward to working less than desirable jobs between gigs to make ends meet until you get your big break.
+It is very expensive to live in these areas, and unless you grew up there and have family there, it can be almost impossible if you don't already have money saved.
+You can look forward to working less-than-desirable jobs between gigs to make ends meet until you get your big break.

 How much money should a person save before moving to a major market like L.A. or N.Y.?

 3. Have Basic Tools Ready Before You Dive in